 Hit the playground at Gantry Plaza State Park.
 Photo by Rachel Sokol

 Gantry Plaza State Park — Long Island City

 What Brooklyn Bridge Park is to Kings County, Gantry Plaza State Park is to Queens.
-Home to the iconic Pepsi sign and its namesake gantries, this stunning waterfront park offers breathtaking views of Midtown Manhattan (and Macy's Fourth of July Fireworks!) from its four piers, along with landscaped gardens, a mist fountain, and some fun romping spots, including one of our favorite water playgrounds in all of NYC which requires bathing suits to enter.
-This is a great place to fish (assuming you have a license) or to throw an outdoor party (you can rent picnic tables or sit on one of the lawns).
-While there aren't a ton of special events, the Hunters Point Park Conservancy hosts occasional activities like yoga at Gantry and the adjacent Hunters Point South Park, which adds 10 more acres of green space to check out.
-Make your outing even more memorable by traveling to and from the parks via the East River Ferry, which has a terminal in the southern park.
+Home to the iconic Pepsi sign and its namesake gantries, this stunning waterfront park offers breathtaking views of Midtown Manhattan (and Macy's Fourth of July Fireworks!) from its piers, along with landscaped gardens, a mist fountain, and some fun romping spots, including one of our favorite water playgrounds in all of NYC which requires bathing suits to enter.
+This is a great place to fish, assuming you have a license (just don’t eat what you catch!) or to throw an outdoor party (you can rent picnic tables or sit on one of the lawns).
+There are events throughout the warmer months, like art in the park and a fishing clinic, and the neighboring Hunters Point Park Conservancy hosts activities like weekly music performances and yoga.
+The adjacent Hunters Point South Park adds 10 more acres of green space to check out.
+There’s also Coffeed, a local artisanal coffee joint that serves up everything from burgers and ice cream to beer on tap and tantalizing salads, right in the park.
+Plus, the city recently extended the public green space even further with a “wilder” look and feel, including a nature trail and more space for your little one to burn off some extra energy.
+Make your outing even more memorable by traveling to and from the parks via the East River Ferry, which has two terminals along the Long Island City waterfront at opposite ends of the park.